Startup Due Diligence Checklist for Angel Investors (2026)

 4. Traction & Revenue

-- ✓ Customer acquisition cost (CAC) vs. Lifetime value (LTV) trends.
+- ✓ Customer acquisition cost (CAC) vs. lifetime value (LTV) trends.

-- ✓ Churn rate and retention cohorts.
+- ✓ Churn rate and retention cohorts — request cohort data by month of acquisition.

 5. Financial Projections

-- ✓ P&L statement accuracy for the last 12-24 months.
+- ✓ P&L statement accuracy for the last 12-24 months with supporting documentation.

-- ✓ Reasonableness of future growth assumptions.
+- ✓ Reasonableness of future growth assumptions — model the base case, not the best case.

 6. Legal & IP